Skip to content

 --emit-sam Output in SAM format.

--o, --output-dir Optional output folder which becomes the root of the nested output folder structure.
+-o, --output-dir Output folder which becomes the root of the nested output folder structure.

 Alignment arguments: